 Although located in Yankton County, not all roads are maintained by the Yankton County Highway Department.
-Attached is a map of roads in Yankton County that the Yankton County Highway Department is responsible to clear.
+Organized Townships are responsible for their own roads.

 How many vehicles and personnel are involved in snow removal?

 Currently, there are 16 employees dedicated to snow removal during a snow event.
 Yankton County is responsible for 252.9 miles of asphalt roads and 67.7 miles of gravel roads.
 These are our primary roads and as such will be worked on first.
 Yankton County is also responsible for 184.5 miles of Unorganized Township roads.
 There are 6 motor graders, 8 plow trucks and 1 pickup truck with a plow that are used for snow removal.
 We currently have 16 snow removal routes.
 It takes approximately 4 hours for a truck to run one complete round on each route.
 The Highway Department averages 10-12 hours per day for snow removal.
 The hours are determined by the severity of the snow event.